 If you want to hold your lower, you can use a lower receiver vice block for seating the mag well in and working on your lower receiver while it’s in the vice.

 Torque wrenches are a magic tool for building your AR-15.
 A torque wrench allows you to properly attach your barrel nut to the upper receiver.

-Since the barrel and castle nut components are essential for a safe and reliable AR don’t skip out on purchasing a torque wrench for your tool box.
+Since the barrel and castle nut components are essential for a safe and reliable AR don’t skip out on purchasing a torque wrench for your AR-15 builders toolbox.